jbhayet/jbhayet.github.io/_publications/2018-01-01-Bayesian-Scale-Estimation-for-Monocular-SLAM-Based-on-Generic-Object-Detection-for-Correcting-Scale-Drift.md

 collection: publications
 permalink: /publication/2018-01-01-Bayesian-Scale-Estimation-for-Monocular-SLAM-Based-on-Generic-Object-Detection-for-Correcting-Scale-Drift
 date: 2018-01-01
-venue: 'In the proceedings of IEEE International Conference on Robotics and Automation'
+venue: 'In the proceedings of 2018 IEEE International Conference on Robotics and Automation, ICRA 2018, Brisbane, Australia, May 21-25, 2018'
 paperurl: 'https://doi.org/10.1109/ICRA.2018.8461178'
-citation: ' Edgar Sucar,  Jean-Bernard Hayet, &quot;Bayesian Scale Estimation for Monocular SLAM Based on Generic Object Detection for Correcting Scale Drift.&quot; In the proceedings of IEEE International Conference on Robotics and Automation, 2018.'
+citation: ' Edgar Sucar,  Jean-Bernard Hayet, &quot;Bayesian Scale Estimation for Monocular SLAM Based on Generic Object Detection for Correcting Scale Drift.&quot; In the proceedings of 2018 IEEE International Conference on Robotics and Automation, ICRA 2018, Brisbane, Australia, May 21-25, 2018, 2018.'
 ---
 [Access paper here](https://doi.org/10.1109/ICRA.2018.8461178){:target="_blank"}